EarMaster

-EarMaster is a music application for Windows, Mac, iOS and Android launched in 1996 by Danish editor Miditec, who changed its name to EarMaster ApS in 2005.
-The first prototype version of the software was DOS-based, but since 1996, it has been ported to multiple operating system.
+EarMaster is a music application for Windows and Mac launched in 1996 by Danish editor Miditec.
+It has been ported to multiple systems.
+The name was changed to EarMaster ApS in 2005.
 The main focus of EarMaster is ear training and sight-singing, even though EarMaster seems to tend towards a more general approach to music teaching since v.
 4.0, covering a broader spectrum of music theory and practice.

 History

-The prototype of EarMaster was a DOS-based software programmed in 1994 by Hans Jakobsen.
+The prototype of EarMaster MS-DOS-based and programmed in 1994 by Hans Jakobsen.
 The first proprietary version of EarMaster was EarMaster 1.0, released in 1996 by Miditec.
 It was distributed by Roland in Scandinavia and available in 5 languages.

 EarMaster 2.0 was launched in 1997 and was the first version to be commercialized online.
-In 1998, EarMaster develops the first educational version of its ear training software, EarMaster School 2.5, in collaboration with 29 music teachers.
+In 1998, EarMaster developed the first educational version of its ear training software, EarMaster School 2.5, in collaboration with 29 music teachers.

 EarMaster Pro 4.0 and EarMaster School 4.0 follow in 2000, with a new interface and more options.

 EarMaster 5.0 was released in 2005 in both a Pro and a School version, first for Windows and later for Mac OS X. The release of EarMaster 5.0 also marks a name change for the editing company from Miditec to EarMaster ApS.

 EarMaster 6 was released in 2012, followed by two major updates (6.1 in 2013 and 6.2 in 2015).

 In 2014, EarMaster released an educational Cloud solution for e-learning called EarMaster Cloud.
 EarMaster Cloud enables music schools, choirs and private teachers to give access to the EarMaster application on Windows, macOS and iOS to students and teachers.
 The solution includes Learning Management System features and Course Authoring Software, making it possible to create and deploy interactive Musicianship assignments and review the results of the students.

 In 2016, EarMaster was released on iPad with a completely new UI.
 The UI designed for the iPad version was also used in EarMaster 7, which was released on Windows and Mac in 2017, followed by a version for iPhone in 2020 which was featured in the App Store in the "Best of the Month - New Apps we love" section.

 In 2021, EarMaster was made available as an all in-one subscription including access to all platforms and add-on courses.

 In 2022, EarMaster was ported to Android, which made it possible to use the app on phones, tablets and most Chromebooks.

 EarMaster Cloud was nominated for a NAMM TEC Award in 2017, a Music Teacher Award for Excellence in 2019 and is used by prominent institutions such as Berklee College of Music in the USA.